 - Healthcare Administration and Professional Responsibility

-- Communicate Effectively: Incorporate appropriate and effective written and oral communication when interacting with athletes/patients, family members, coaches, administrators, other healthcare professional, consumers, payors, policy makers and/or employers.
+Communicate Effectively: Incorporate appropriate and effective written and oral communication when interacting with athletes/patients, family members, coaches, administrators, other healthcare professionals, consumers, payors, policy makers and/or employers.

 Required Prerequisite Courses